Why Andrew Puzder's confirmation hearing was delayed for a fourth time

 "I've been very concerned to see Republicans trying to jam nominees with extensive financial entanglements through the committee process, so to be clear: If and when Mr. Puzder does produce paperwork and his hearing is rescheduled, I will expect a date to be set that allows plenty of time to thoroughly review his documents," Patty Murray, the top Democrat on the Senate HELP committee, said in a statement.

-What's missing from Puzder's file is a plan to avoid any financial conflicts of interest.
+What's missing from Puzder's file is a plan to avoid any financial conflicts of interest, as well as his committee questionnaire, which asks for financial information and personal history.

 Before starting their new jobs, nominees for Senate-confirmed positions have to make a plan with the Office of Government Ethics to resolve any potential conflicts.
 The ethics agency then sends the relevant Senate committee a package with the nominee's ethics agreement, his or her financial disclosure report and a cover letter certifying the report.